 Lowest Paying Jobs Without a Degree

 These occupation doesn’t require one to have a high degree but vocational qualification instead.
-I know in many countries you can work as a backer without a certificate, but not in Germany.
-Although, an unqualified person still can get a position as a waitress.
+You can work as a backer in many countries without a certificate, but not in Germany.
+Although, an unqualified person can still get a position as a waitress.

-For all other jobs, school diploma won’t be enough.
-Vocational training or Ausbildung in Germany lasts from 1 to 3 years for the following professions and students will get paid, also during the training.
+For all other jobs, a school diploma won’t be enough.
+Vocational training or Ausbildung in Germany lasts 1 to 3 years for the following professions, and students will get paid during the training.

-The jobs with the lowest salary in Germany which doest require one to have a degree include mainly activities in the catering, hospitality and other services.
+The jobs with the lowest salary in Germany, which don’t require you to have a degree, include mainly activities in catering, hospitality, and other services.

-Most of the professions in the beauty industry aren’t compensated well in Germany, maybe because such services aren’t popular among German people.
-A cosmetologist is one of them, therefore they earn only 1,818 EUR or 21,820 EUR annually.
+Most of the professions in the beauty industry aren’t compensated well in Germany, maybe because such services aren’t popular among Germans.
+A cosmetologist is one of them.
+Therefore, they earn only 1,818 EUR or 21,820 EUR annually.

-Same as in the case with cosmetologists, hairdressers don’t receive a deserved amount of money.
-They work hard, long hours and in the end, only 21,832 EUR annually lands on their banking account.
+Same as in the case of cosmetologists, hairdressers don’t receive a deserved amount of money.
+They work long hours, and in the end, only 21,832 EUR annually lands in their banking account.

-Waitresses are one of the lowest-paid jobs in the world, and moreover, you don’t need to go through special training even in Germany.
-No surprise that waitress in Germany earns on average 22,628 EUR per year plus tipping of course.
+Servers are one of the world’s lowest-paid jobs; moreover, you don’t need to undergo special training, even in Germany.
+No surprise that a waitress in Germany earns, on average, 22,628 EUR per year plus tipping, of course.

-Backers are hard-working people in Germany, raising before the sunrise to bake a flesh loaf of bread for you, so you can pick it on a way to work.
+Backers are hard-working people in Germany, raising before sunrise to bake a flesh loaf of bread for you, so you can pick it up on the way to work.
 Sadly, despite all the work and effort, they get 23,649 EUR per year.

 Dental assistants work hand in hand with dentists.
-They also do a big part of the dentist’s work but get paid only 23,763 EUR annually, not comparable with how much dentists earn.
+They also do a big part of the dentist’s work but get paid only 23,763 EUR annually, which is not comparable with how much dentists earn.

 Call Center Agent

-Call center agent in a typical job for someone without qualifications and hard skills, who just willing to earn some money.
-Since almost everyone can do it, the job is also paid bad – 24,200 EUR per year for a fulltime position.
+A call center agent is a typical job for someone without qualifications and hard skills who wants to earn some money.
+Since almost everyone can do it, the job is also paid poorly – 24,200 EUR per year for a full-time position.

-Chef or cook can be a support staff or the main player in a kitchen, therefore, the salary for this position varies drastically.
-The average salary of an average chef in a normal restaurant or cafe is 24,540 EUR.
+A chef or cook can be a support staff or the main player in a kitchen.
+Therefore, the salary for this position varies drastically.
+The average salary of an average chef in a regular restaurant or cafe is 24,540 EUR.

-A salesperson is a very common job, every retail needs them.
-In Germany this job isn’t only for students, salespersons undergo special training and can work on this position their entire life.
+A salesperson is a widespread job; every retail needs them.
+In Germany, this job isn’t only for students; salespersons undergo special training and can work in this position their entire life.

 The average annual salary in retail is 25,000 EUR.

-Same as salesperson cashier is a very common profession, which again includes special training.
+Like a salesperson, a cashier is a very common profession, which includes special training.
 German cashiers earn 28,363 EUR per year on average.